 All day public parking is available at 11 Knowles Court, Conanicus Avenue.
 You may also park on Narragansett Avenue between #9 and #30 and between #60 and #99.
 Both options are a short, 10–15 minute walk through Jamestown Village to the Jamestown Newport Ferry departure site at 1 East Ferry Wharf.
 Restricted parking, with a two-hour limit from 10am-6pm, is available at the former Bank of America parking lot located at 29 Narragansett Ave.
 There is no trailer parking and no overnight parking in this lot and parking rules will be enforced.

-Paid parking is available at the Conanicut Boat Yard, 260 Conanicus Avenue, for $10.00 per day or overnight, includes free shuttle to the Jamestown Newport Ferry departure site.
+OVERNIGHT AND DAILY PARKING: Paid parking is available at the Conanicut Marine Services Boat Yard, 260 Conanicus Avenue, for $10.00 per day or overnight, includes free shuttle to the Jamestown Newport Ferry departure site.
 Call or text (401) 864-2985 for pick up.

-The Gateway Visitors Center (currently closed due to the pandemic), located at 23 America’s Cup Ave., Newport, R.I.
+The Gateway Visitors Center (currently closed due to the pandemic), located at 23 America’s Cup Avenue, Newport, R.I.
 02840, is the city’s primary public transportation hub.
 The Gateway Parking Lot and Garage operates from May 1 through October 31.
 The garage and parking lot accommodate 484 vehicles.
-Hours of operation are Monday through Sunday, 8:00am until midnight.
+Hours of operation are Monday through Sunday, 8am until midnight.
 Rates: $2.00 for the first half hour, $1.50 for each subsequent half hour, maximum per day: $24.50.
 City residents receive up to three hours free every day.
 Tickets validated by Discover Newport receive one-half hour ($1.50) free parking.
-Note: Rates are subject to change, you should confirm rates on their website.

 Departures from Fort Adams State Park, 90 Fort Adams Drive, Newport, RI 02840: